theRealDijida/pacmn/monitor-mn.md

 # Mobile $Pac Masternode Apps

 One of the best ways to monitor your $Pac Masternode on the go is the official $Pac Mobile Masternode Monitoring App.
+These apps are excellent and once you enter your $Pac Masternodes into the app, they will show you position, status, as well as send you push notifications when your MN gets paid or enters the payable pool.
 You can find versions for both iOS and Android via the links below:

 - [iOS App from iTunes](https://itunes.apple.com/us/app/masternodes-monitor-%24pac-mn/id1387962793?mt=8){:target="_blank"}
 <br/>